modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-1.md

 	- Light bleaches visual pigments by making less dark certain regions on a surface.
 Light of certain frequencies produces isomerization, a chemical process that transforms the atomic arrangements of molecular structures.

-!!! quote "BOX 3.8: Wald´s contributions or explanations."
+!!! quote "BOX 3.8: *Wald´s contributions or explanations*."
 	- “In the retina a substance called opsin regulates, among other things, how much visual pigment is synthesized. …With the different opsins go differences in absorption spectrum, stability, the kinetics of bleaching and regeneration, and other properties.”

 	- The human cones are the receptors of color vision.
 Normal human color vision is trivariant; it involves three types of cones, each with its own visual pigment…